 This healthy chocolate peanut butter fudge couldn’t be any easier!
 You just melt everything together.
 Naturally vegan with a paleo and nut-free option.

-I originally posted this healthy peanut butter chocolate fudge four years ago but decided to make some changes to the recipe to make it a little more allergy and dietary-friendly by testing it with sunflower seed butter and maple instead of honey!
+Note: I originally posted this fudge recipe back in 2012 but decided to make some changes to the recipe to make it a little more allergy and dietary-friendly by testing it with sunflower seed butter and maple instead of honey!

 I’ve gotten a lot of comments over the past few months about sunflower seed butter that made me curious.
 I know a lot of you have peanut allergies, can’t send peanuts to school or are paleo so I thought I’d try it out (here’s a recipe for homemade sunflower seed butter).
 You can also buy SunButter on Amazon!